reald/uv-k5-firmware-custom/README.md

 Some features have been added to make it possible to use the radio as an amateur radio direction finding (ARDF) receiver on the 2m band.

-Understand this as a *proof of concept*, not as a fully developed project!
-Especially the display has much room for improvements.
-Use this as a base for own experiments.
+Understand this as a *proof of concept*!
+This is experimental software, there is absolutely no warranty!
+Use it at your OWN RISK as a base for your own experiments.

 Despite all the limitations this is one of the quickest and cheapest ways to get a usable ARDF receiver for the 2m band!